digital-asset/daml/docs/source/daml/daml-studio.rst

 Installing
 **********

-DAML Studio is included in the :doc:`DAML SDK </getting-started/installation>`.
+DAML Studio is included in :doc:`the DAML Connect SDK </getting-started/installation>`.

 Creating your first DAML file
 *****************************